danfuzz/samizdat/doc/samizdat-0/library-list.md

 the given list is empty, this returns the given `notFound` value.
 Returns void if the list is empty and `notFound` is not supplied.
-This is similar to `listSlice list 1` or `listDelNth list 0`, except that this function has non-error behavior when the list is empty.
+This is similar to `listSlice list 1` or `listDelNth list 0`, except that this function behaves differently than either of those when the list is empty.

 #### `listButLast list notFound? <> . | !.`